Dementia and behavioural changes

 - Step back and think: sometimes carers can make the situation worse by misunderstanding what the person with dementia is trying to communicate.
 Try stepping away from the situation, look at their body language and take time to try to understand what they might be feeling.

-- Calming techniques: if your loved one becomes agitated, try to give them reassurance and calm them down.
+- Calming techniques: if your loved one becomes agitated, try to validate their feelings first.
 Being in an unfamiliar setting or doing new things might make them more agitated.
 Soothing activities, such as speaking in a gentle voice, watching a favourite TV programme, having a gentle massage or listening to their favourite music might help them to feel better.